ascott1/ethical-web-dev/web-apps-that-work-everywhere/05-offline.md

 Even more infuriating are the times where we appear to be connected to the network, but assets are failing to load.
 This experience is something that developer [Jake Archibald](https://jakearchibald.com/) has termed Lie-Fi.
 Everything seems like it should be working, but are slow to load as they feebly connect to our struggling signal.

-[IMG OF OFFFLINE ERROR MESSAGE IN EACH BROWSER or LIE-FI]

 There are a number of potential reasons, besides a poor signal that a user may experience poor network conditions, such as:

 - An overloaded cellular network